 Ask most men and they’ll probably say that they want to get in and out of the toilet as quick as possible.
-It’s not uncommon to see groups of women heading to the toilet together, using it as an opportunity to have a girls chat without men around or fix their hair and makeup in the bathroom mirrors (aside from doing what us males do as well, of course).
+It’s not uncommon to see groups of women heading to the toilet together, using it as an opportunity to have a girls chat without men around, fixing their hair and makeup in the bathroom mirrors, and a whole host of other things we’ve speculated about (aside from doing what us males do as well, of course).
 With men it’s different, we tend to just do our thing, wash our hands (hopefully anyway), and leave within record time.
 However, when we’re in the boundaries of the bathroom environment a sort of etiquette comes into play that we’re not always conscious of.
 It’s just become second nature to do the things I’m about to describe, at least for the majority of men anyway.

 There are always one or two people who break the rules, and sometimes the rules have to be broken in any case (such as at a busy football match).
 For those people, and the opposite sex who may be interested in just what goes on inside a men’s bathroom (although I don’t know why you would be) here’s a guide that shows you how to follow male bathroom etiquette; particularly urinal etiquette.

 It’s sometimes a lot easier and more engaging to describe something with pictures, so that’s why I’ve provided the handy pictorial urinal etiquette guide that follows.
 Please excuse the terrible drawings!